theconjen/The-Connection/SECURITY.md

    - Use the audit logger functions in `server/audit-logger.ts`

 5. **Error handling**
   - Don't expose stack traces in production
   - Use generic error messages for authentication failures
   - Log detailed errors server-side for debugging
+  - Keep account lockouts and login failures flowing into the audit log for visibility

+6. **Session lifecycle hygiene**
+   - Session IDs are rotated on login and logout to mitigate fixation; avoid bypassing the provided helpers.
+   - Keep cookies `httpOnly` and prefer `SameSite=lax` unless cross-site embedding is required.

 ### For System Administrators